rludgero/rlchecked/README.md

           element: "<span>elements</span>", // html tag created to insert through the DOM
           checkboxes: "checkboxes", // parent class of checkboxes
           radios: "radios", // parent class of radio buttons
-          tag: "li", // html tag parent for checkboxes and radio buttons
           bg: "span", // reference a settings.element for make use like a variable
           check: "checked", // sign a class when a checkbox is checked
           radio: "radio", // sign a class when a radio button is checked